 That was a great start because he was the person who looked over the whole unit.
 Everyone was so friendly — all the dentists and all the supporting staff were really nice.

 - Traffic means something completely different in Nepal -

 Then how did it work day to day?

 We saw a different branch of dentistry every day.
 One day we’d see restorative dentistry — fillings, root canals, that sort of stuff.
 Then another day we’d be with the orthodontist — braces, moulds and that kind of thing.
-We also spent time with the MaxFax surgeon where we’d see oral surgeries and more of the head and neck dentistry.
+We also spent time with the MaxFax surgeon where we’d see oral surgeries and more head and neck dentistry.

 It was what I’d describe as textbook conditions.
 But I mean that in the sense that they were the kind of thing that you only saw in textbooks.

 Don’t forget we did hospital placements while we were at uni, but never saw anything like that.

 It was amazing as an undergraduate to see these things in real life as opposed to just reading about it in a book.
 You can’t put a price on an experience like that.

 Other big differences were in the hygiene and sterilisation protocols and how the rooms themselves were set up.
 It was all so different.

 The way local dentists approached their work was a whole other learning curve.
 One patient came in with a big facial abscess and the MaxFax surgeon was just so chilled throughout the whole procedure whilst draining it.
 He was carrying out life-saving treatment, but he was so confident in what he was doing.